 Eligibility for the Solidarity Tax Credit

-You can claim the solidarity tax credit for the period from July 2017 to June 2018 if you met all the following requirements on December 31, 2016:
+You may be entitled to the solidarity tax credit for the period from July 2020 to June 2021 if you met all the following requirements on December 31, 2019:

 - You were 18 or older or, if you were younger than 18, you: